Slow and Thirsty: 1980 Checker Marathon A12 Taxi Cab – SOLD!

 Long before Ford’s Crown Victoria became the Taxi of choice among cabbies in major cities across the U.S., there was the Checker Marathon.
 Bumpy city streets, high mileage, and many hours of idling sent most of the over 100,000 units produced between 1958 and 1982 to the scrap heap.
-However, it’s nice to come across a low mileage example such as this 55K mile 1980 Chevrolet V6-powered A12 just listed yesterday here on Craigslist in Somers, New York.
+However, it’s nice to come across a low mileage example such as this 55K mile 1980 Chevrolet V6-powered A12 originally listed in September 2020 on Craigslist in Somers, New York.
 The asking price of $6,500 falls between the Hagerty Insurance Online Valuation Tool’s #3 “Good” appraisal of $8,700 and the #4 “Fair” (Daily Driver) estimate of $5,400.
-If you are serious about buying this Checker, you can start the conversation by either calling or texting Kevin at (914) 760-7611.
-When you do, please remember to mention you saw his Marathon featured here on GuysWithRides.com

 The Marathon was introduced in September 1960 for the 1961 model year, alongside, and later superseding, the Checker Superba Custom and differing from the Superba with its better interior appointments.
 Originally, it retained the Superba’s A10 body code, whereas A9 was the code used for taxis.
 The exterior of the Marathon had a full-width egg-crate grille, differing from the Superba’s narrower grille and inboard parking lights.
 After a minor facelift for 1963, chassis codes changed to A11 for taxis and A12 for passenger versions.